dotnet/dotnet-monitor/documentation/kubernetes.md

 For Dockerfiles and repository information, see [Running in Docker](./docker.md)

+## Non-root considerations

+Starting with .NET 8.0, both the sample aspnet application and dotnet-monitor run as non-root.
+If both the application and dotnet-monitor are 8+, no additional configuration is required.
+Otherwise, a [security context](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) configuration may need to be added to the application, dotnet-monitor, or both.

 ## Example Deployment

 The following examples demonstrate a deployment of the dotnet-monitor container image monitoring an application container within the same pod.